It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 If that’s what going on in your heart, then you might not be saved, my friend!

-For another example – did you believe in Jesus Christ as LORD, God in the flesh, the “Son of the Living God”, as the Bible reveals Him??…
+Do you believe in Jesus Christ as LORD, God in the flesh, the “Son of the Living God”, as the Bible reveals Him??…

 If that’s what going on in your heart, then you might not be saved, my friend!

-That’s NOT the Jesus of the Bible!
+That’s NOT the Jesus found in the Bible!

 As Jesus asked Peter, in Matt 16:15-16 “But who do you say that I am?”
 Simon Peter answered, “You are the Christ, the Son of the living God.”

 You are not saved if you’ve believed in “another Jesus”.
-2Co 11:4
+2Co 11:4 (You need to trust in Jesus as the Christ, the Son of the living God, as Peter rightly said.

 And you are not saved if you have added to the work of Christ on the Cross, thinking something you do contributes to going to heaven, wrongly thinking you can save yourself!

-Because the Bible reveals it’s actually IMPOSSIBLE for a sinner to please a perfect God on his own.
+Because the Bible reveals it’s actually IMPOSSIBLE for a sinner to please a perfect God on his own. (see Rom 3:10-23)

 If he wants to be saved, man must turn away (repent) from trusting in himself and his own goodness to appease God.
-He must trust in the Savior alone.

 John 14:6 Jesus said to him, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.

-And after all, isn’t that what a Savior does???
+And He is called the “Savior”, isn’t He??… and after all, isn’t that what a Savior does???
 He saves!!!

-And the point is that Christ alone is worthy, so place your trust in Him alone. 🙂
+And the point is that CHRIST ALONE IS WORTHY, so place your trust in Him alone. 🙂

-Finally, part of believing in the Lord Jesus Christ, the Jesus of the Bible, is also believing He rose from the grave.
+Finally, part of believing in the Lord Jesus Christ, the Jesus of the Bible, is also believing that He rose from the grave.

-The resurrection is even the lynchpin of the Gospel of Jesus Christ!
-It is the KEY!
+The Resurrection is even the lynchpin of the Gospel of Jesus Christ!
+It is THE KEY!

 1 Cor 15:12-20 NIV